-Please check back regularly for updates to our services during lockdown and the pandemic.
+Please check back regularly for updates to our services during the pandemic.

 I’ve just had four days in Cornwall to recharge my batteries after a very busy and difficult year.